-No matter the reason you’ve decided to leave your employer, writing a resignation letter can help you maintain a cordial relationship with the company.
-A quality resignation letter professionally and briefly explains your intent to leave, thanks them and offers your help with the transition process.
+No matter the reason you’ve decided to leave your current job, writing a professional resignation letter can help you maintain a cordial relationship with your company.
+A quality resignation letter briefly explains your intent to leave, thanks your employer for the valuable work experience and offers your help with the transition process to a new hire.

-What is a resignation letter?
+What to include in a resignation letter

 Resignation Letter Format